Aoifeoc101/P1-Starter-Homes-Ireland/README.md

 ![lighthouse-form-screenshot](assets/images/lighthouse-form-screenshot.jpg)

+# Deployment

+## IDE

+- I added changes using add .
+- and commit -m,
+- I then typed git push to send the updates to github.
+- To view my changes live as I was making them I used the command python3 -m http.server and ran port 8000.

+I decided to deploy the website as early as possible, this way I was able to get feedback from my mentor throughout the project.

+## Github

+- Firstly going to GitHub Pages.
+- Under the repository I clicked on settings.
+- In the Code and automation section I selected click pages.
+- I then selected "Build and deployment" and selected deploy from a branch.
+- I selected the branch as main.
+- I clicked on the URL to view my website.
+- It took several minutes for the changes to publish after pushing changes to GitHub.

+- It was in my first deployment I noticed the issue with the video on bluebell.html.
+- In the ide on codeanywhere the 1080p video played without issue,
+- However upon deployment the video would not load.
+- It was at this point I reduced the quality of the video to 720p and used a video converter to add a webm version.

 # Credits

-Code Acedemy LMS.
+Code Academy LMS.
 As I went through the material on the LMS I took examples of code and saved it in my notion.
 I've published this page to the web so it's visible.

 [HTML & CSS Notion Page](https://rift-count-d53.notion.site/HTML-CSS-df8abe7f6d35455383e6f68dfcd5dc5c?pvs=4)